CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/right-panel/property-editor.md

 Each property type, apart from the free format literal text, uses one or more property editors.
 If a property can be configured by using more than one editor type, clicking on the editor symbol will cycle though the alternative editor types; if only one editor type is available the editor symbol will be greyed out.

+To the right of the property name, the ellipsis enables the developer to change the data type that this input property accepts.

 ### Property Types

 #### Free Format Literal Text